 Cebu Pacific International Check-in Counters in NAIA Terminal 3

 Several Airlines fly the Manila to Bangkok route including Cebu Pacific Air, Philippines Airlines, Thai Airways, and Kuwait Airways (AirAsia also services the Clark-DMIA to Bangkok route).
 I decided to go with Cebu Pacific since it was the cheapest choice and I’ve not had any bad experiences with them (so far).
-I bought a one-way Manila to Bangkok plane ticket for P4,334.00, which is quite expensive considering Cebu Pacific sells airfares at much lower rates during their seat sales / promo fare but I had no choice since I was already scheduled to go there and with only one month notice.
+I bought a one-way Manila to Bangkok plane ticket for P4,334.00, which is expensive considering airfares are sold at much lower rates during promo periods by Cebu Pacific… but I had no choice since I was already scheduled to visit Siem Reap and with only one month notice.

 Usually, I would have taken the Manila International Airport (NAIA) Airport Loop Bus to go to NAIA Terminal 3 from Pasay Rotunda but me and my sister wanted to have dinner together first before my flight out.
 We went to Mall of Asia so I can make my last minute shopping also.
 We finished dinner super late, just 2 hours before my flight to Bangkok.
 I had no choice but to take the taxi from MoA, which was fine since the airport isn’t very far and the fare was only around P150.